nsw logo NSW Government

 • attacking with knives, guns, clubs or any other type of weapon

-• intimidating behaviour that creates a fear of violence, such as stalking or sexual harassment, or threatening to do any of the above
+• intimidating behaviour that creates a fear of violence, such as stalking or sexual harassment, or threatening to do any of these acts

 • hazing or initiation practices for new or young workers

-• gendered violence, where behaviour is directed ay any person or affects a person because of their sex, gender or sexual orientation, or because they do not adhere to socially prescribed gender roles, that creates a risk to health and safety.
+• gendered violence where behaviour is directed at any person or affects a person because of their sex, gender or sexual orientation, or because they do not adhere to socially prescribed gender roles.

-Workers can be exposed to work-related violence from a range of sources including:
+Workers can be exposed to work-related violence from a range of people including:

-• client-related including clients, customers, patients, people in custody, or
+• clients, customers, patients or people in custody

-• external to the organisation such as members of the public.
+• people external to the organisation such as members of the public

-Incidents of violence can result in physical and/or psychological injury and generally arise from:
+Incidents of violence can result in physical and/or psychological injuries from:

 • the work environment